Just Another Day in Paradise

 A young woman riding her bike safely within the traffic on a very busy street in the summer time.

-It's possible to ride safely among traffic. © Lloyd Lemons
+It's possible to ride safely amid traffic. © Lloyd Lemons

 Ride confidently in traffic every day